-I am so glad you found me here on Inspiration Clothesline.
+Welcome!
+I’m Alex of Inspiration Clothesline and PNW Bible Journaling I am so glad you found me.
+I facilitate local meetups, teach classes, and share here so you can dive further into God’s Word and in community.
 Here on this landing page you can find out the basics about Bible Journaling, see some of what I’ve been up to on my YouTube Channel and over on my Instagram account when it comes to illustrating my faith and find lots of resources for your use!

 Here is my outline about “the basics” and it includes some links to resources and a few thoughts on supplies.